billyjojojobulido/hotaru/CONTRIBUTING.md

 As time goes by, there will be more and more exam recordings worth practicing, unfortunately our development team cannot guarantee that they will continue to maintain them in the future.

 **Please don't blame them for this**, as Hotaru advocates a free development environment, it is perfectly legitimate for some developers to choose not to contribute any more after they passes the CCL exam themselves, which is also worth congratulating 🎉.

+**Luckily, we have you!** It is not a difficult task and does not require any expertise to create audio sample information.
+All you need is to be familiar with the CCL exam process and have a audio player.